GSW

 Dr. Hamad A. Almarzooqi

-Project Manager, Emirates Lunar Mission (EML)
+Project Manager, Emirates Lunar Mission (ELM)

 MBRSC